mitulsuthar/helm3learning/README.md

 ```
 helm status happy-panda --namespace helmtesting
 ```

-See what is installed
+## List all the releases
+List all the releases in the default namespace
 ```
 helm ls
 ```

-See what is installed in all the Namespaces
+See what is installed in all the namespaces
 ```
 helm ls -A
 ```